labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 And done, that is it!

 Run inference

 `python -m inference --protein_ligand_csv data/protein_ligand_example_csv.csv --out_dir results/user_predictions_small --inference_steps 15 --samples_per_complex 10 --batch_size 10 --actual_steps 18 --no_final_step_noise`

+---
 Note that the standard baseCommand makes it clear that the arguments are generic bash commands.

 To convert this into PLEX arguments, we look through the readme and see the different steps.
 We convert these into 4 lines of code that do the following:

 1. The first line runs the ESM preparation on the input protein.
 The output here is the protein sequence that is now prepared for a tool called ESM, which is required to run Diffdock itself.
-2. The second line generates the ESM embeddings of the input protein
+2. The second line generates the ESM embeddings of the input protein.
 3. The third line runs Diffdock itself.
 Note that we use the input parameters we defined in the previous step to configure where which argument goes.
 4. The fourth line copies the input protein to the /outputs directory to make chaining tools easier in the future - this is not a required step and not mentioned in the readme above.

-The PLEX arguments are as follows:
+The PLEX arguments are therefore as follows:

 ```
 "baseCommand": ["/bin/bash", "-c"],